Boekentoren

-The Boekentoren (Dutch for Book Tower) is a famous building located in Ghent, Belgium, designed by the Belgian architect Henry van de Velde.
-It is part of the Ghent University Library and currently houses 3 million books.
+The Boekentoren (Dutch for Book Tower) is a modernist building in Ghent, Belgium, designed by the architect Henry van de Velde.
+It is part of the Ghent University Library and houses three million books.
 The Boekentoren is directly adjacent to the Blandijn, the buildings of the Faculty of Arts and Philosophy.

 History

-In 1933 the famous Flemish architect Henry van de Velde (1863–1957) was commissioned to design a building for the Library and the Institutes of Art History, Veterinarian Studies and Pharmaceutical sciences of the Ghent University (Universiteit Gent) on the premises of the former De Vreese Alley on the Blandijnberg.
-Situated on the highest ground in the city, the site offered the architect a unique opportunity to give to Ghent its fourth tower, not for the ringing of bells this time, but for books.
-With its height of 64 m, the book tower reaches out to the sky above Ghent alongside its (late) mediaeval predecessors to mark the city skyline and to put the university visibly on the map.
-Together with the 3 towers, the so-called "Tower of Wisdom" helped Ghent realising the dream the town had since it hosted the World's Fair in 1913 of creating a "Parade of Towers".
-The famous three towers of the Middle Ages: the Saint-Nicolas Church, the Belfry and the Saint Bavo Cathedral and the modernist Booktower.
+In 1933, the Flemish architect Henry van de Velde was commissioned to design a building for the Library and the Institutes of Art History, Veterinarian Studies and Pharmaceutical sciences of the Ghent University (Universiteit Gent) on the premises of the former De Vreese Alley on the Blandijnberg.
+Situated on the highest ground in the city, the site offered the architect an opportunity to give Ghent its fourth tower—this time not for ringing bells, but for housing books.
+With its height of 64 m, the Boekentoren reaches out to the sky above Ghent alongside its (late) medieval predecessors to mark the city skyline and to put the university on the map.
+Together with the three towers, the so-called "Tower of Wisdom" helped Ghent realise the dream it had since hosting the World's Fair in 1913 of creating a "Parade of Towers".
+These are the three towers of the Middle Ages—Saint Nicholas' Church, the Belfry and Saint Bavo's Cathedral—and the modernist Boekentoren.

-Constructed in concrete – an innovation in those days – using the then equally innovative technique of sliding shuttering, the tower was given the shape of a Greek cross to symbolize the connection between time and space, and merging heaven and earth.
-Twenty storeys above and four below ground level accommodate a line-up of some 46 kilometres of printed material, or over 3 million items.
-Supporting the vertical lines of the tower and the books on the shelves are the horizontal lines of the open books on the long tables of the magnificent reading-room, the rectangular courtyard that bathes in daylight, and the reading-room for manuscripts, safely shielded from daylight at the north side of the edifice.
-The tower was inaugurated in 1942 and recognized as a monument in 1992.
+Constructed in concrete—an innovative material at the time—using the then equally novel technique of sliding shuttering, the Boekentoren was given the shape of a Greek cross to symbolise the connection between time and space, and the merging of heaven and earth.
+Twenty storeys above and four below ground level accommodate a line-up of some 46 kilometres of books and other printed material, or over three million items.
+Supporting the vertical lines of the tower and the books on the shelves are the horizontal lines of the open books on the long tables of the reading room, the rectangular courtyard bathed in daylight, and the reading room for manuscripts, shielded from daylight at the north side of the edifice.
+The tower was inaugurated in 1942 and recognised as a monument in 1992.